Finding a Top Financial Advisor Firm in Wichita, Kansas

 WAAG provides investment advisory services on a discretionary and non-discretionary basis.
 This means it will make trades with or without your prior approval.
 The firm will employ an investment strategy it deems right for you based on your investment objectives, risk tolerance and other key points.

-The advisory generally invests your assets in the following securities if they align with your investment objectives and time horizon.
+The firm generally invests your assets in securities only if they align with your investment objectives and time horizon.
+It's known to invest in mutual funds, exchange-traded funds (ETFs), equities, debt securities and privately placed securities, such as interests in pooled investment vehicles.

-KC Investment Advisors, LLC, which also goes by KCoe Wealth, provides financial planning, investment management and insurance planning services.
-According to SEC records, the firm currently works with about 200 clients.
-Most of them are not high-net-worth individuals.
+KC Investment Advisors, which also goes by KCoe Wealth, provides financial planning, investment management and insurance planning services.
+Most of the firm's clients are non-high-net-worth individuals.

 KC Investment Advisors Background

 KWC registered with the SEC as an investment advisor in 2004.
 It is owned by KCOE Wealth Management, LLC, which is owned by KCWM Holdings, LLC.
-The firm’s advisory team consists of one certified financial planner (CFP) and one registered financial consultant (RFC).
+The firm’s advisory team consists of such advisory certifications as certified financial planner (CFP) and registered financial consultanr (RFC).

 The firm provides consultations on your choice of financial topics, and it helps clients with ongoing asset-management services.